What is Self-harm?

-For many teens, self-harm behaviors result in a calming affect or a sense of a release from overwhelming emotion.
+For many teens, self-harm behaviors result in a calming affect.
+It causes a sense of a release from overwhelming emotion.
 Essentially, self-harm can be used as an attempt at instant release from emotional pain.
-For other teens, self-harm provides a sense of control when other areas of life might seem out of control or chaotic.
+For other teens, self-harm provides a sense of control when other areas of life seem chaotic.

-Regardless of the possible reason your teen engages in self-injurious behaviors, there is a general outcome underlying all self-harm.
-Self-harm induces what is called the “endorphin effect.”
-Cutting, burning, punching, or other self-harm behaviors allow for endorphins to be quickly secreted into the bloodstream, thus providing a numbing and/or pleasurable sensation.
-This means your teen may be numbing out difficult thoughts or unpleasant feelings, or experiencing a feeling of being “high” from the experience.
+Regardless why your teen engages in self-injurious behaviors, there is a general underlying outcome.
+Self-harm induces the “endorphin effect.”
+Cutting, burning, punching, or other self-harm behaviors quickly release endorphins into the bloodstream.
+Thus providing a numbing and/or pleasurable sensation.
+This means your teen may be numbing out difficult thoughts or unpleasant feelings.
+They may get a “high” from the experience.

 Warning Signs of Self-harm

-If you think your teen may be participating in self-injurious behavior, there are some warning signs to look out for:
+If you think your teen is engaging in self-injurious behaviors, there are some warning signs to look out for: